 8. There’s Constant Insults

 Using words to hurt others is a sign of a dysfunctional family.
-It makes the environment unfriendly and damaging, breaking trust and emotional safety.
-For example, if there’s only one parent around, and they keep saying mean things, insulting, or criticizing the other, it makes everyone scared, angry, and disrespectful.
-When one parent keeps calling the other names during arguments, the hurt one feels bad about themselves.
-This talking hurts the relationship, making it hard for the couple to be caring, supportive, and respectful to each other.
+It creates an unfriendly and damaging environment, breaking trust and emotional safety.
+For example, if there’s only one parent present and they consistently say mean things, insult, or criticize the other, it makes everyone feel scared, angry, and disrespectful.
+When one parent repeatedly calls the other names during arguments, the hurt one feels bad about themselves.
+This type of talking hurts the relationship, making it hard for the couple to be caring, supportive, and respectful to each other.

 9. There’s No Structure

 Unclear relationships within the family structure imply dysfunctionality, thus causing confusion, instability, and conflict.
-In a parents-only situation, if such activities are not partitioned, it leads to conflict of authority and misunderstanding.
-For instance, if both parents doubt who should make the rules or correct the children, then inconsistency rears its head together with desperation.
-The lack of a rigid structure makes it quite difficult for the family to effectively perform for the parents to be there for each other and their children.
+In a parents-only situation, if such activities are not partitioned, it leads to a conflict of authority and misunderstanding.
+For instance, if both parents doubt who should make the rules or correct the children, then inconsistency arises, accompanied by desperation.
+The lack of a rigid structure makes it quite difficult for the family to perform effectively, for the parents to be there for each other and their children.
+Boundaries and roles need clarity for a household to thrive.

 10. There’s No Support